subratadasGit/subratadasGit/README.md

 <tr>
 <td width="62%" valign="top">

-**Full stack developer and designer from Kolkata**, working across the whole surface of a product — from the Figma frame to the deployed API to the smart contract underneath it.
+**Software Engineer at HitBox Collectibles**, working across the whole surface of a product — from the Figma frame to the deployed API to the smart contract underneath it.
+MCA from Heritage Institute of Technology, Kolkata.
 I care about interfaces that feel obvious and code that the next person can read.

 <br />

+💼 &nbsp;**Currently** — Software Engineer at **HitBox Collectibles**, on MERN and React Native

 🔭 &nbsp;**Currently building** — [Foodfit](https://github.com/subratadasGit/Foodfit), an AI meal planner on React 19 + Express + PostgreSQL